Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

-The \texttt{clone} syscall for spawning threads is a glaring outlier, which adds about 500$\mu s$ of overhead.
-This is not an API-intrinsic cost of \sysname, but rather that of the internal implementation of the thread manager in the WAMR runtime, which performs a large amount of memory allocation and creates a new copy of the Wasm module's execution environment.
-This cost can be made cheaper through various runtime optimizations -- for example, the Wasmtime~\cite{Wasmtime} engine has optimized instance creation heavily through lazy loading and copy-on-write paging optimizations, which \sysname can leverage for \texttt{clone}, resulting in overheads as low as at \textit{5$\mu s$}.
-In our experience however, spawning threads is relatively infrequent and mostly occurs during the initialization stages of an application, which we believe does not critically affect our overhead in our intended use cases.
+The \texttt{clone} syscall for spawning threads is a clear outlier, which adds about 500$\mu s$ of overhead.
+This is however not an API-intrinsic cost of \sysname, but rather that of the internal implementation of WAMR's thread manager which creates an entirely new copy of the Wasm module's execution environment for each new thread.
+This cost for \sysname can be made significantly cheaper with various runtime optimizations -- e.g, the Wasmtime~\cite{Wasmtime} engine has optimized instance creation heavily through lazy loading and copy-on-write paging optimizations, resulting in overheads as low as at \textit{5$\mu s$}.
+Despite this, our experience shows that most applications for our intended use-cases are not critically affected by this overhead since \texttt{clone} often occur mostly during initialization and is relatively infrequent.

 \paragraph{Asynchronous Signal Polling}